FileEye/MediaProbe/SPECIFICATION.md

 ## Overriding the default specification at runtime

-By default, the PEL library will use the specification found in `\resources\spec.php`.
+By default, the ExifEye library will use the specification found in `\resources\spec.php`.
 It is possible to indicate a different specification to be used with the following code:

 ```php